phigep/clc3-rag-tracing/README.md

 `
 docs = [Document(content=x) for i,x in enumerate(list_of_strings)]
 `
+This is ofcourse only example content, both the database content and complexity of the pipeline need to be aapted for real world usecases.

 ### Tracing Setup
 The tracking service in our Kubernetes deployment is powered by OpenLLMetry (https://www.traceloop.com/docs/openllmetry/introduction), providing observability for the RAG pipeline.
 OpenLLMetry collects and exports telemetry data, including traces and metrics.
 OpenLLMetry instrumentation is integrated into the FastAPI and Haystack services to capture traces and logs automatically.
-This setup ensures real-time tracking, performance analysis, and debugging capabilities for the entire pipeline.
+It provides the following Insights:
+- A Dashboard that shows an overview of
+    - Models
+    - Price Total
+    - Dauily Cost
+    - Number Requests
+    - Tokens Amount that were used over time
+    - A Median Latency

+  it additionally allows to add further metrics on custom dashboards, depending on your traces.

+- A tracing tab that allows evaluaton of all spans that were captured, as well as a drill down intp specific spans with Token count, latency, timestamps and the model used.

+The following Results contain exemplary images of these views.

 ## Results
 As seen in the screenshots below, the FastAPI interface allows to send a specified query to the LLM which responds with a generated response suited to the given query.